 This meeting brings together a unique community of life sciences professionals at all levels and across all disciplines, all with the common goal of fostering innovation that will lead to the development of safe and effective medical products and therapies to improve patient outcomes.
 Exclusive insights and discussions on neutral grounds make this conference special.
 The DIA Europe 2022 provides the greatest opportunity to meet with senior experts in drug development and especially regulators from around the world to expand networks for our organization.
 Attending the conference in person allows networking also in informal rounds and occasions.
 Being there also gives me the opportunity to present a poster and get valuable feedback for my work.

-An anticipated 1,500+ attendees, including industry professionals (from 200+ pharma companies), clinicians, 20+ patient organizations, 40+ regulatory agencies, and 12+ payers and HTA bodies from more than 50 countries, will attend and present at this event.
+An anticipated 1,500+ attendees, including industry professionals (from 200+ pharma companies), clinicians, 20+ patient organizations, 40+ regulatory agencies and 12+ payers and HTA bodies from more than 50 countries, will attend and present at this event.
 In addition, I will have access to the industry exhibition and networking activities and the on demand content for 2 month after the event.

 While attending this meeting, I will be able to participate in a number of interdisciplinary, cross-functional educational offerings with real world applications.